pyeventsourcing/eventsourcing/docs/topics/process.rst

     multiprocessing_system = Multiprocess(system)

 The operating system processes can be started by using the ``multiprocess`` object as a context manager.
+The unprocessed commands will be processed shortly after the various operating system processes have been started.

 .. code:: python

+    # Check the unprocessed command gets processed by the system.

     @retry(AssertionError, max_attempts=10, wait=0.5)
     def assert_command_is_done(repository, cmd_id):
         assert repository[cmd_id].is_done

-    # Check the unprocessed command gets processed by the system.
     with multiprocessing_system, Commands() as commands:
         assert_command_is_done(commands.repository, cmd_id)